 Wireless broadband deals

-Compare and find a great deal on wireless broadband packages now and enjoy a whole year of Meerkat Meals & Meerkat Movies*
+Compare and find a great deal on wireless broadband packages now and enjoy fantastic rewards, on us*

 Compare wireless broadband deals

-Home broadband providers offer wireless internet through a wireless router – and the good news is that there are plenty of cheap broadband deals available out there.
+Home broadband providers offer wireless internet as standard through a wireless broadband router – and the good news is that there are plenty of cheap broadband deals out there.
+Let’s take a look.

 Without getting too technical, a wireless router takes the internet data that comes into your home, turns it into radio waves and ‘beams’ your internet connection to any wireless-enabled devices in your home.